shanesoh/fossasia2021-securing-microservices/slides.md

 * Built Envoy image does environment variable substitution for `envoy.yaml`
     * To simplify adoption as Envoy config can be rather complex
-* httpbin as a mock upstream service
+* httpbin as a mock service

 ---